 The Council provides services to community through a number of different vehicles.
-This report provides information on PBL, a major provider of cultural services and events within the city.
+This report provides information on BMT, a major provider of museums and heritage services and within the city.

 The recommended decision supports the Birmingham City Council Plan 2018-2022, outcome 4: Birmingham is a great city to live in through priority 8, we will enhance our status as a city of culture, sports and events.